0xfederama/water-reminder/README.md

   Comment=Remember to drink every 30 minutes
   Icon=/home/[your username]/.config/water-reminder/water-glass.png
 ```
-- To make the app run at startup (using `water-reminder.desktop` and if you have `gnome-tweak-tools` installed) youo can open Tweaks and add Water Reminder to the startup applications.
+- To make the app run at startup (using `water-reminder.desktop` and if you have `gnome-tweak-tools` installed) you can open Tweaks and add Water Reminder to the startup applications.
 Otherwise, if you didn't create `water-reminder.desktop` or if you don't have `gnome-tweak-tools`, open "Startup Applications", press "Add" and in the command section type `path/to/drink_linux`.
 Give the app the name you want
-- If you want to change the delay between two notifications, simply change the number of minutes in `$HOME/.config/water-reminder/config.txt`

 ### MacOS